open-policy-agent/opa/docs/book/ssh-and-sudo-authorization.md

 echo '{"host_id": "backend"}' > backend_host_id.json
 ```

-> In real-world scenarios, these files could contain arbitrary infomration that we want to expose to the policy.
+> In real-world scenarios, these files could contain arbitrary information that we want to expose to the policy.

 Finally, run `docker-compose` to pull and run the containers.